craig-osterhout/docs/content/manuals/docker-hub/repos/manage/builds/migrate.md

    - **Build Environment Variables**: User-defined variables injected as environment variables into your build.
 You need to add these to your workflow.
-If the environment variables are secret, add them as secrets in the CI service and change your build instructions to read the data from the secrets.
+If the environment variables contain secrets, add them to your CI service's secrets manager.
+Then update your Dockerfile or build scripts to reference these secrets using your CI platform's syntax.
 See your CI service documentation on how to handle secrets.

 ### Example configuration